MisterNoNameLP/PleaL/README.md

 PleaL is basically compatible with any lua code.
 It is an expansion of the lua syntax and should never ever reduce the possibilities the developers have.
 So lua libraries can be used inside of PleaL script just as usual.

 At the moment only the [variable embedding](https://github.com/MisterNoNameLP/pleal/wiki/Syntax#variable-embedding) could technically break scripts if strings are containing the embedding prefix symbol.
 But this problem can easly be fixed by changing the [configuration](https://github.com/MisterNoNameLP/pleal/wiki/Configuration) or by escaping the symbol using `\`.

-# Installation
-### Linux
-At first the desired lua version have to be installed.
-How this is done it depending from the distribution used.

-To work with PleaL, the [all in one PleaL runner script](https://github.com/MisterNoNameLP/PleaL/blob/main/building/release/pleal) have to be put in an folder included in your $PATH.
-PleaL scripts then can be executet by calling `pleal SCRIPT.pleal`.

 # Versioning
 Pleal uses [Semantic Versioning 2.0.0](https://semver.org/).